 Good luck to all participants.
-This lesson will remain online after the attempt as a resource for schools and educators.
+The lessons will remain online after the attempt as a resource for schools and educators.

 Our objective is to create a GREAT event where every young mathematician and facilitator loves learning and enjoys maths.
 We love to open eyes and minds to the relevance of maths in real life.
 We aim to help learners around the world to feel united by this joint lesson.

 We are also raising funds for a very special cause: AIMSSEC – African Institute for Mathematical Sciences School Enrichment Centre; Supporting Disadvantaged African Children to Raise themselves out of Poverty through Sustainable Education.
 We would be grateful for voluntary donations however small

 WHO TAKES PART?